KILTprotocol/spec-ext-credential-api/readme.md

 This prevents third parties, for example MitM attackers, from reading and/or modifying the contents of the messages, as well from injecting their own messages in the session.

+Consequently, the dApp can decode messages from the extension only on the server-side, since its private key is only available there.
+The extension can decode messages from the dApp only in its background script, so that its private key remains outside of reach of 3rd parties.

 ### Errors